aartaka/guile-lmdb/README.md

        (display (mdb:val-data-parse data (list float float float float))))))))
 ```

-`call-with-env-and-txn` and `for-cursor` are two procedures optimizing
+`(call-)with-env-and-txn`, `(call-)with-cursor`, and `for-cursor` are
-the typical workflows: managing the environment+transaction; and going
+procedures/macros optimizing the typical workflows: managing the
+environment+transaction; managing the cursor; and going through cursor
-through cursor values respectively.
+values respectively.
 Other parts are visibly clunkier and closer to
 the LMDB-provided APIs.

 ## Compatibility with LMDB conventions